iv-org/documentation/Search-operators.md

 Search filters are currently implemented as `key:value` operators, similar to [DuckDuckGo](https://help.duckduckgo.com/duckduckgo-help-pages/results/syntax/) and other search engines.
 Operators can be added to the search query to filter results, for example: [`type:playlist sort:views music`](https://invidio.us/search?q=type%3Aplaylist+sort%3Adate+music).

+When using `subscriptions:true` or `channel:UCxxx` other filters are not applied.

 Supported operators:

 - `sort:`